 - High availability (HA) is implemented on the replica node and the master node.

-Hotspot data solution
+Hot data solution

 The proxy architecture has the following benefits:

-Read hotspot data
+Read hot data

-Discover hotspot data
+Discover hot data

-- Hotspot statistics based on statistical thresholds.
+- Hot data statistics based on statistical thresholds

-- Statistics collection method based on the version number without resetting the initial value.
+- Statistics collection method based on the version number without resetting the initial value

 Comparison of two solutions